-- 8. Skylights: The installation or replacement of skylights that are deteriorated beyond repair so long as new skylights are minimized from view.
-New skylights must be limited in number and size; mounted low to the roof with as low a curb as possible; and have a frame with a powder-coated or painted finish that matches the color of the roof material. - 9.
-Removal of non-historic features: The removal of any features that are not historic features of the building and that have not gained significance in their own right for the purpose of returning the property closer to its historic appearance examples include but are not limited to fire escapes or signage and associated conduit.
+- from the roof surface and mounted parallel with the slope of the roof (if roof is sloped greater than 1/12); - b.
+The installation is lower than the ridgeline roof, and/or set in from the perimeter walls of the building, including the building's primary façade; - c.
+Support structures shall have a powder-coated or painted finish that matches the color of the roof material. - 8.
+Skylights: The installation of new or replacement of existing skylights that are deteriorated beyond repair qualifies for staff level review provided that: - a.
+Skylights are minimized from view over street facing elevations - b.
+Skylights are limited in number and size; mounted low to the roof with as low a curb as possible, flat profile; and a frame with a powder-coated or painted finish that matches the color of the roof material. - 9.
+Removal of non-historic features: The removal of any features that are not historic features of the building and that have not gained significance in their own right.
+Examples of these features include but are not limited to fire escapes, security grilles, signage and associated conduit.
 The replacement of such features does not qualify under this scope of work.
-This scope of work qualifies for staff level approval provided that: - a.
-All anchor points and penetrations where non-historic features are removed will be patched and repaired based on the Secretary of the Interior's Standards. - 10.
+This scope of work qualifies for staff level approval provided that:: - a.
+All anchor points and penetrations where non-historic features are removed will be patched and repaired based on the Secretary of the Interior's Standards and finished to match existing adjacent surfaces. - 10.
 Work described in an approved Mills Act maintenance plan.
 Any work described in an approved Mills Act Rehabilitation/Restoration/Maintenance Plan that has been reviewed and endorsed by the Historic Preservation Commission, approved by the Board of Supervisors, and determined to meet the Secretary of the Interior's Standards.